MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-support-ebpf.md

 ## How eBPF works

 With eBPF, events previously obtained from the auditd event provider now flow from the eBPF sensor.
 This helps with system stability, improves CPU and memory utilization, and reduces disk usage.
 Also, when eBPF is enabled, all auditd-related custom rules are eliminated, which helps reduce the possibility of conflicts between applications.
+Data related to eBPF gets logged into the /var/log/microsoft/mdatp/microsoft_defender_core.log file.

 In addition, the eBPF sensor uses capabilities of the Linux kernel without requiring the use of a kernel module that helps increase system stability.